tomtomjhj/init.vim/notes.md

 * sudoedit settings: undodir, ...
 * deoplete: filter prefix match and extract longest prefix
 * `g]`-like commands can't be used in functions etc?
+* fzf: make a feature request for ivy-like actions

 ## Done